-- Magnetic Resonance Imaging for specific diagnoses (you should call MESSA for information about any restrictions). - Positron emission tomography
+Magnetic Resonance Imaging for specific diagnoses (you should call MESSA for information about any restrictions).

-Therapeutic

-We pay for physician services to treat medical conditions by X-ray, radon, radium, external radiation or radioactive isotopes.
+Therapeutic - We pay for physician services to treat medical conditions by X-ray, radon, radium, external radiation or radioactive isotopes.

 The services must be prescribed by a physician.